 Sequential Trigger Event definition

 Sequential Trigger Event.
-With respect to any Distribution Date, a Sequential Trigger Event is in effect if (a) with respect to any Distribution Date occurring before July 2009, the circumstances in which the aggregate amount of Realized Losses incurred since the Cut-off Date through the last day of the related Prepayment Period divided by the aggregate Stated Principal Balance of the Mortgage Loans as of the Cut-off Date exceeds 0.20% and (b) with respect to any Distribution Date occurring in or after July 2009, a Trigger Event is in effect.
+A Sequential Trigger Event will be in effect if, with respect to any Distribution Date before the 37th Distribution Date, the aggregate amount of Realized Losses incurred since the Cut-off Date through the last day of the related Due Period (reduced by Subsequent Recoveries received through the last day of such Due Period) divided by the aggregate Stated Principal Balance of the Mortgage Loans as of the Cut-off Date exceeds 2.00%, or if, on or after the 37th Distribution Date, a Trigger Event is in effect.

 Sequential Trigger Event.
 An event which occurs if (x) on any Distribution Date before the 37th Distribution Date the aggregate amount of Realized Losses incurred since the Cut-off Date through the last day of the related Principal Prepayment Period divided by the Cut-off Date Pool Principal Balance exceeds 0.550% or (y) on any Distribution Date on or after the 37th Distribution Date, a Trigger Event is in effect.